This article is continually updated.

 Starbucks is already Fair-Trade.
-Now, they say they’re going green—and supporting local—by 2010.
+Now, they say they’re going green—and supporting local.

-Then, Starbucks not only got on the Fair-trade wagon, but started leading the charge.
+Then, 1) Starbucks got on the Fair-trade wagon.
 Hmmm, I said, and turned my Conscious Consumer Alarm off the Starbucks channel.

-…On Thursday, Starbucks announced that the company aims to earn LEED certification on all new company-owned stores beginning in 2010.
+5) …On Thursday, Starbucks announced that the company aims to earn LEED certification on all new company-owned stores…

 Cool, I said to myself.
 If it actually happens, that is.
 Every big company’s always making big pronouncements about what they’ll do in the future.
 If they said they’d start right away, I’d be sold.
 The article continued…